GoPeaks-AI/HypothesisReader/README.md

 ### Troubleshooting
 1. If all of the required Python packages do not automatically install (which would yield an error), installation can be forced with the following function:
 ```
-CausalityExtraction::InstallCausalityExtraction()
+HypothesisReader::InstallPythonPackages()
 ```

 ## Prerequisites
-The **CausalityExtraction** package was developed R Version 4.0.2.
+The **HypothesisReader** package was developed R Version 4.0.2.

 The package requires ```Java 8``` or ```OpenJDK 1.8```.
 Higher versions will also work.
 To verify the Java version on your machine, enter ```java -version``` in a terminal.
 Installation information on Java can be found at [https://www.java.com/en/download/](https://www.java.com/en/download/) or [http://openjdk.java.net/install/](http://openjdk.java.net/install/).

-The **CausalityExtraction** package is currently not on the Comprehensive R Archive Network (CRAN).
+The **HypothesisReader** package is currently not on the Comprehensive R Archive Network (CRAN).
 To use, it must be installed from the package’s GitHub repository.
 It is strongly recommended to use the [devtools](https://www.rdocumentation.org/packages/devtools) package to assist in installation.

 The [devtools](https://www.rdocumentation.org/packages/devtools) package can be installed with the following: